 Roasting coffee in a popcorn popper is not an indoor endeavor.
 Without modifications, you would fill your home with smoke.
 The first step is to find a spot outside near an outlet.
 It will produce smoke, so keep it away from open windows.
 If your popper has one of those plastic lids, remove it and set it aside.
 The next thing you need to do is prep the soup can.
 Open both ends of the can and clean it.
 You’ll be using the can as a chimney, so make sure it can fit snuggly into the top of the popper.

 Why use the West Bend Poppery?

-There are several popcorn poppers which will do a good job roasting coffee.
-In my opinion, the best one is the orginal 1500 Watt West Bend Poppery.
+There are several popcorn poppers that will do a good job roasting coffee.
+In my opinion, the best one is the original 1500 Watt West Bend Poppery.
 This is not the same roaster as the West Bend Poppery 2, which was smaller and had less wattage.
-The only way to acquire an orginal Poppery is through eBay or yard sales.
-At one point I owned 5 of them, and paid an average of $40 per unit.
-As a popcorn popper that’s too expensive, but as a coffee roaster it’s a bargain.
-The West Bend Popperys are built like tanks.
+The only way to acquire an original Poppery is through eBay or yard sales.
+At one point I owned 5 of them and paid an average of $40 per unit.
+As a popcorn popper that’s too expensive, but as a coffee roaster, it’s a bargain.
+The West Bend Poppery is built like a tank.
 I’ve never had a single failure.

 Reasons to NOT use the West Bend Poppery